konkalaitzidis/taxi-v3-problem/README.md

 To get started, follow these steps:

-1. ### Clone the Repository
+1. Clone the Repository.
 Open your terminal and navigate to a directory of your choice.
 Then clone the repository with:
     ```sh
     git clone https://github.com/konkalaitzidis/taxi-v3-problem.git
     ```